visionify/visionai/docs/scenarios/forklift-zone-breach.md

         Starting scenario: vehicle-forklift-detection..

         ```
-    - You should be able to see the events generated on your console window with the detections of vehicle cargo monitoring within the camera field of view.
+    - You should be able to see the events generated on your console window with the detections of vehicle cargo  monitoring event within the camera field of view.

 === "With RTSP Camera - Pipelines"
      [TODO]